ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 |}
 </snippet>

-And then creating another map which we can then set as the value for our `cellClassRules` prop on our 'price' column:
+And then creating another map and setting it as the value for our `cellClassRules` prop on otheur 'Price' column:

 <snippet transform={false} language="jsx">
 |const cellClassRules = {